h-mcghee/artemis-trpes-analysis/README.md

 For processing time-resolved photoelectron data at the ARTEMIS facility

-## Data Structure
+## Work Flow

-process.py takes a run folder and t0 (stage position) to generate tof / delay matrix
+### 1. process.py

+Specify the run folder and t0 parameter.
+This will save the tof / delay matrix.
+The first row and column are the tof/delay values respectively.
+The matrix elements are the photoelectron intensities.
+Script will save this matrix in "processed_data"

+### 2. tof_calib.ipynb

+Jupyter notebook for performing tof to eKE calibration.
+Saves calibration parameters in calibrations folder

+### 3. calib.py

+Takes a processed dataset (from step 1), and calibration parameters (from step 2) to generate an eKE calibrated matrix (with jacobian correction applied to the photoelectron intensities).
+Data is saved in the processed_data folder with the original filename with "_jac" appended.

+### 4. analysis.ipynb

+Analysis notebook for loading in saved files (either calibrated or not) and plotting heatmaps and kinetic / spectral lineouts.

-### Data structure
+## Data structure

 Run folder (e.g "275 transdce_XUV_real_scan") contains subdirectories (N = 20, N = 40 etc) which are the cumulatively saved photoelectron counts.